collectionspace/cspace-ui.js/docs/configuration/README.md

 ```
 plugins: Array<Plugin> = defaultPlugins
 ```
 An array of plugins to be loaded.
-Plugins are downloadable modules that customize the UI; they supply configuration, so you don't have to.
+Plugins are modules that customize the UI.
 A number of plugins are packaged with cspace-ui, and are loaded by default, including ones that implement the core record types and configure the default option lists.

-TODO: Create a plugin configuration page.

 ### prettyUrls
 ```